Shaving Cream Slime – non sticky, fluffy slime

-Today we are making non sticky slime!
-Our kids have been asking to make slime for weeks (really), but I’ve been putting it off.
+Today we are making non-sticky slime!
+I wanted to make slime, but I always wondered how to make slime less sticky and we finally figured it out.
+Our kids have been asking to make shaving cream slime for weeks (really), but I’ve been putting it off.
 We just had our floors refinished two weeks ago and I was nervous to have it anywhere near the floors.
 But… the teacher in me said “Go for it!
 A little mess won’t scare us away” So, I partnered with O-Cedar to share this (messy, fun, and super quick) slime recipe sponsored post with you.
 I hope you love it as much as we do!

 How to make non-sticky slime

 So, when we decided to make the slime, I knew I needed a non-sticky slime recipe.
-I went back to my old science books (from when I taught elementary school) and found a recipe for a non-sticky fluffy slime.
+I went back to my old science books (from when I taught elementary school) and found a recipe for a Shaving Cream fluffy slime.

 A little nervous, but excited… I prepared the area: Table Cloth for the table and EasyWringTM Spin Mop & Bucket System for the floors.
 (At least I’d have the floors & table taken care of.
 I would have made it outside, but it’s just too hot.
 With the temperature being 100 degrees yesterday, I didn’t want to be out there myself, so I knew the kids wouldn’t want to be outside, either.)